 -

-KanBo Autodesk BIM Integration
+KanBo and Autodesk BIM Integration

 KanBo BIM integration allows you to synchronize your KanBo space with your Autodesk BIM 360 project.
+Learn how to set up the synchronization.
+Watch the video* below explaining how it works.

 *Video is in German but you can use English CC to read the translation.
 Video guide was recorded on the older KanBo version, you may notice some visual changes.

-Creating a project in Autodesk BIM 360
+Creating projects in Autodesk BIM 360

+First, you need to create a project.
 If you already have an existing project you want to use, skip this part.

 - Go to BIM 360 Administration Center.